sd950216/sd950216/README.md

-- 👋 Hi, I’m @sd950216
+- 👋 Hi, I'm Mohammed Ali
-- 👀 I’m interested in coding and Design
+- 👀 I'm interested in coding and design.
-- 🌱 I’m currently learning web develobment and python
+- 🌱 I'm currently learning web development and Python.
-- 💞️ I’m looking to collaborate on full stack web developer
+- 💞️ I'm looking to collaborate on full-stack web development projects.
-- 📫 How to reach me : meen79508@gmail.com
+- 📫 You can reach me at motrappentesting@gmail.com